 Tammy’s background as a Veterinary Technician and a Small Animal Massage Practitioner allows her to see when problems on course may be due to physical limitations and not necessarily training issues.

 When not teaching others or training her own dogs, Tammy can be found enjoying the outdoors with her dogs in beautiful Central Oregon.
-Besides hiking and paddling, Tammy can be found baking treats for others, gardening, reading, spending time writing for her blog, recording podcasts with her pal Penny, photographing her adventures, and spending time with family and friends.
+Besides hiking and paddling, Tammy can be found baking treats for others, gardening, reading, recording podcasts with her pal Penny, photographing her adventures, and spending time with family and friends.